-These Shrimp Tacos with Watermelon Pineapple Salsa are a quick and easy weeknight dinner option.
+Shrimp Tacos with Pineapple Salsa are a quick and easy weeknight dinner option.
 Ready in under 30 minutes and full of flavor, these tacos are sure to please the whole family, children and adults alike!

 I remember the first time I heard about fish tacos in general.
 I was living in Blacksburg, Virginia, working at Virginia Tech.
-There was a restaurant called, Cabo Fish Taco (we also have one in Charlotte).
+There was a restaurant called, Cabo Fish Taco.

 Tacos were for chicken, beef or pork.
 I remember being hesitant to try it, but feeling relieved when I thought, “Hey, it’s not so bad.”
 Fast forward years, and now, fish tacos are one of my favorites!

 If there are fish tacos on the menu, I pretty much always order them.
 Seafood belongs in tacos – shrimp, too!

-These Shrimp Tacos with Watermelon Pineapple Salsa are actually one of my quick go to meals.
+These shrimp tacos with pineapple slaw are actually one of my quick go to meals.
 It sounds extravagant, but it’s really quite easy and quick.
 Especially because I normally use frozen (pre-cooked) shrimp.